James LoMenzo: Gear

 LoMenzo is best known for his frequent use of the Warwick Buzzard bass and Warwick Stryker bass.
 His amplification section is dominated by Ashdown amps and cabinets.
 His effects pedals include Dunlop Crybaby, MXR Chorus, MXR Distortion, and Aphex Punch as well as other pedals.
 He has his own signature pedal, the Ashdown Lomenzo Hyperdrive.
-His rig bears a strong resemblance to that of John Entwistle, who also used Ashdown amps and Buzzard basses (which he designed himself).
-LoMenzo's live rig can be seen here.
-He is an endorser of RotoSound bass strings.
+His rig bears a strong resemblance to that of John Entwistle, who also used Ashdown amps and Buzzard basses.
+LoMenzo is an endorser of RotoSound bass strings.
 He is also known to play a spyder model Alembic bass guitar.
 He was also seen playing a Fender Marcus Miller Jazz Bass for the entirety of the 2007 Megadeth Tour of Duty.
-As of September 2008, LoMenzo has been seen playing a Yamaha BB Custom Shop model which has a slightly smaller body than a standard BB, two pairs of P bass pickups (one reversed), a neck pickup based on a Gibson Model One, a maple neck, and a Hipshot D-Tuner.
+As of September 2008, LoMenzo has been seen playing a Yamaha BB Custom Shop model which has a slightly smaller body than a standard BB, two pairs of P bass pickups (one reversed), a neck pickup based on a Dimarzio Model One, a maple neck, and a Hipshot D-Tuner.
 Some Megadeth photos show LoMenzo playing Yamaha Attitude Ltd models that also have the P-bass/neck pickup and D-tuner configuration.